 Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals-an Oversight Committee member, a Program Integration Committee member, a Scientific Review Panel member or a Scientific Review Council member.
 Applicants should note that the CPRIT Program Integration Committee is comprised of the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
-The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant applications or letters of interest are accepted.
+The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.

+The prohibition on communication does not apply to the time period when pre-applications or letters of interest are accepted.
 Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant applicant from further consideration for a grant award.